gbrembati/terraform-cloudguard-k8s-protection/README.md

 2. Create an account in [Asia Pacific Region](https://secure.ap1.dome9.com/v2/register/invite)
 3. Create an account in [United States Region](https://secure.dome9.com/v2/register/invite)

-## Get API credentials in your CPSM Portal
+## Get API credentials in your CloudGuard CPSM Portal
 Then you will need to get the API credentials that you will be using with Terraform to onboard the accounts.

 ![CSPM Service Account](/zimages/create-cpsm-serviceaccount.jpg)

 Remember to copy these two values!
 You will need to enter them in the *.tfvars* file later on.

+## Get Appsec token in your Cloudguard Appsec Portal
+You will need to use them for the Infinity Portal configuration, in the INFINITY POLICY application.
+If you don't have a Portal you can create one following this link: [Register](https://portal.checkpoint.com/create-account)

 ## How to use it
 The only thing that you need to do is changing the __*terraform.tfvars*__ file located in this directory.